Boundary H\"{o}lder continuity of stable solutions to semilinear elliptic problems in $C^{1,1}$ domains: Approximation and proof in domains

 We will distinguish the two cases $f(0) > 0$ and $f(0) = 0$.

 \textbf{Case $f(0) > 0$.} Let $\varepsilon_k \in (0,1)$ with $\varepsilon_k \downarrow 0$.
 For each $k$, we will construct a stable solution $u_k \in W^{3,p}(\Omega_k)$ to the problem

 by monotone iteration starting at $0$.
-This is the so called \emph{minimal solution} of \eqref{eq:k}, that is, the smallest positive supersolution of \eqref{eq:k}, and it is well-known to be stable.\footnote{To prove that it is stable one argues by contradiction, considering $\phi$, the principal eigenfunction of $L + (1-\varepsilon_k)f'(u_k)$ in $\Omega_k$, and showing that $u_k - \delta \phi$ would be a positive supersolution for $\delta > 0$ sufficiently small; see~\cite{BerestyckiKiselevNovikovRyzhik}.}
+This is the so called \emph{minimal solution} of \eqref{eq:k}, i.e., the smallest positive supersolution of \eqref{eq:k}, and it is well-known to be stable.\footnote{To prove that it is stable one argues by contradiction, considering $\phi$, the principal eigenfunction of $L + (1-\varepsilon_k)f'(u_k)$ in $\Omega_k$, and showing that $u_k - \delta \phi$ would be a positive supersolution for $\delta > 0$ sufficiently small; see~\cite{BerestyckiKiselevNovikovRyzhik}.}